 - Interventions will be recorded on a Pupil Passport which will be drawn up by the class teacher.
 It will be differentiated accordingly to suit the pupil's individual needs, setting individual targets.
 A copy of the targets will be given to parents.
-This may include additional general support by the teacher or teaching assistant in class or use of particular resources (e.g. a writing slope.) - Occasionally a pupil may need more expert support form an outside agency such as the Special Educational Needs and Disabilities services, Speech and Language therapy, behavioural support services, School Nurse, Paediatrician, Educational Psychology etc. Referral forms are then completed in conjunction with parents/carers and forwarded to the most appropriate agency.
+This may include additional general support by the teacher or teaching assistant in class or use of particular resources (e.g. a writing slope.) - Occasionally a pupil may need more expert support form an outside agency such as Inclusive Learning Service (ILS), Speech and Language therapy, School Nurse, Paediatrician, Educational Psychology, Younger minds etc. Referral forms are then completed in conjunction with parents/carers and forwarded to the most appropriate agency.
 After a series of assessments, a programme of support is usually provided to the school and parents/carers.